digiltd/oh-rtd-test/Weather-Binding.md

 Note: The binding works with openHab 1.5.x too, for the Webview in a sitemap you need 1.6

 ### Html Layout Gallery
 I would like to create a weather layout gallery.
-If you have a great looking html weather layout you want to share, just [send it to me](mailto:gerrieg.openhab@icloud.com) an i will put it on this wiki page.
+If you have a great looking html weather layout you want it to share, just [send it to me](mailto:gerrieg.openhab@icloud.com) an i will put it on this wiki page.

 ### Debugging and Tracing
 If you want to see which data a provider sends, switch the loglevel in logback.xml to DEBUG.